ControlThings/wish-c99/README.md

 ### Prerequisites

+* A modern Unix-like operating system, tested on Linux and MacOSX.
 * C compiler, gcc or clang.
 On MacOSX, the clang compiler is installed as a part Xcode.
 * cmake, which is available via your operating system's package repository.